Owner or person in charge of a dog dangerously out of control in any place in England or Wales (whether or not a public place) where death is caused

 Care should be taken to avoid double counting factors including those already taken into account in assessing culpability or harm or those inherent in the offence

-Where offending is driven by or closely associated with drug or alcohol abuse (for example stealing to feed a habit, or committing acts of disorder or violence whilst drunk) a commitment to address the underlying issue may justify a reduction in sentence.
+Where offending is driven by or closely associated with drug or alcohol abuse (for example stealing to feed a habit, or committing acts of disorder or violence whilst drunk) a commitment to address the underlying issue (including where the offender has actively sought support but, for reasons outside their control, it has not been received) may justify a reduction in sentence.
 This will be particularly relevant where the court is considering whether to impose a sentence that focuses on rehabilitation.

-Similarly, a commitment to address other underlying issues that may influence the offender’s behaviour may justify the imposition of a sentence that focusses on rehabilitation.
+Similarly, a commitment to address other underlying issues that may influence the offender’s behaviour (including where the offender has actively sought support but, for reasons outside their control, it has not been received) may justify the imposition of a sentence that focusses on rehabilitation.

 The court will be assisted by a PSR in making this assessment.